 What Is Myopia Management?

 Myopia management is a specialized discipline of optometry for the purpose of slowing down the progression of myopia in children.
 It includes the range of services and advanced methods to achieve those results but to also provide the patient with clear, comfortable, efficient binocular vision and good ocular health.
-At Precision Eye Care, Dr. Natalie Chai has the training and experience to offer your child the best-personalized treatment to manage myopia.
+Precision Eye Care has the training and experience to offer your child the best-personalized treatment to manage myopia.

 Traditional glasses and contact lenses work only to compensate for your child’s blurry vision.
 They do not address the ocular health concerns associated with myopia as do the other methods have proven to do in the literature.